bcerati/js-event-bus/README.md

 You can emit an event by calling the `emit` function.
 The arguments are the following:

 - the name of the event ;
-- the context of with it will be fired ;
+- the context with which it will be fired ;
 - ... all the arguments.

 Here are some examples: